-Upon cursory review, the SLUP criteria are duplicative and redundant.
+Moreover, the SLUP criteria are duplicative and redundant.
 For example, Criterion A, which requires consideration of the size of the site to the degree that compliance with "all other applicable requirements" may be achieved.
 This is later followed by Criterion L which assesses whether required transitional buffers are provided.

-A number of other criteria hints at varying degrees of similar impacts (e.g. transportation/traffic, operation/land use, compatibility/consistency, etc.).
+The transitional buffer, where applicable, is a requirement of the Zoning Ordinance to which adequate land area is important.
+A number of other criteria hints at varying degrees of similar impacts (e.g., transportation/traffic, operation/land use, compatibility/consistency, etc.).